Dhathrika05/KALNET_AI2_LEAD_INTELLIGENCE_SYSTEM/README.md

 ## Deployment

-The project is deployed using Render.
+The project is deployed using vercel.

 ## Future Improvements